 Ask anyone ‘What does LMS stand for?’ and only those in L&D will be able to tell you the answer.

 No, it’s not the London Maths Squad, or the Lithuanian Moth Society (if only!).
 In the world of Learning and Development, it stands for one thing only: Learning Management System.

-Join us as we explore everything you’ve ever wanted to know about LMSs but were afraid to ask…
+Join us as we explore everything you’ve ever wanted to know about an LMS but were afraid to ask…

 A Learning Management System is a web-based software solution that manages the distribution and analysis of a company’s training.

 With an LMS, you are able to develop, administer and distribute eLearning content with ease.